 It hurt more than being bit in the arm?
 What did you end up doing?

-Another time this girl was sitting at the bar by herself, clearly wasted but still trying to have her swag on, and we are all standing there watching her and talking about who's going to be the one to kick her out, and that's me.
+Another time this girl was sitting at the bar by herself, clearly wasted, and we are all standing there watching her and talking about who's going to be the one to kick her out, and that's me.
 So as I walk over there she starts to puke into her empty beer glass and she fills it to the brim, just a perfect pour of puke.
 So I say, "Come on, you don't feel well, I'll help you get a cab to take you home."
 She starts pushing me and giving me attitude and I get puke on myself.
 Then she starts lifting her glass to her lips and I'm like, "No you really don't want to drink that," and I try taking the glass from her, but sure enough she takes a big swig of her own puke.
 She doesn't even realize she was drinking her own vomit.
 But eventually we got her out of there and into a cab.

 You said you guys talk about who's going to be the one to kick someone out.
 How do you decide who does it?

 We always talk about who's going to be the one to kick someone out but it's usually me because I like confrontation, I think it's fun.
 I treat it like a game more than a job.
 When I first started bouncing, me and a buddy would race to see who could get to the fights first.
 Sometimes the fights turn into absolute chaos but in the middle of it we're usually laughing at each other like one time my buddy accidentally kicked me in the face when we were trying to take someone out.
 I'd say 60 percent of the time [the unruly patrons] give up on the fight, but 40 percent of the time their ego will come into play, so we'll have to choke them out.